HScott Motorsports: K&N Pro Series

 William Byron at Sonoma in the K&N Pro Series West in 2015.

 For 2015, Harry Scott Jr. took control of the K&N Pro Series East operation of the now-defunct Turner Scott Motorsports.
 Scott partnered with Justin Marks to field five Chevrolet teams under the name HScott Motorsports with Justin Marks with returning driver Scott Heckert (#34 Project Lifesaver) and rookies William Byron (#9 Liberty University), Justin Haley (#5 Braun Auto), and Dalton Sargeant (#51 Galt).
 Following his win at the Chili Bowl Midget Nationals, 22-year-old Rico Abreu was signed to drive the team's 98 car (Accu-Doc Solutions/GoPro Motorplex) in January 2015.
 Byron scored four wins and three poles en route to the 2015 series championship.
-Heckert (2 wins/2 poles) finished 2nd in points, Sargeant finished 4th in points, Abreu (1 win/3 poles) finished 5th in points and Haley finished 6th in points.
+Heckert (two wins/two poles) finished second in points, Sargeant finished fourth in points, Abreu (one win/three poles) finished fifth in points and Haley finished sixth in points.

 2015 featured HScott Motorsports with Justin Marks sending three Chevrolet teams (#52 Galt- Dalton Sargeant, #91 Liberty University- William Byron, #05 Braun Auto Group- Justin Haley) to compete in the K&N Pro Series West at Sonoma and Phoenix.
-Respectively Sargeant would finish 2nd/4th, Byron would finish 5th/2nd and Haley would finish 3rd/21st along with winning the pole at Phoenix.
+Respectively Sargeant would finish second/fourth, Byron would finish fifth/second and Haley would finish third/21st along with winning the pole at Phoenix.

 In 2016, the East program added Harrison Burton, the son of NASCAR on NBC commentator and former driver Jeff Burton, who began driving the No. 12 DEX Imaging/Konica Minolta Chevrolet for the team.

 The team added Tyler Dippel (#38 East West Marine/TyCar) and Hunter Baize (#13 Bicycle Playing Cards/Pine Mountain Firelogs), who competed for Rookie of the Year alongside Burton.
-Haley (#5 Braun Auto Group) returned in 2016 and ended the year as the 2016 series champion after winning two races, two poles with 13 Top 5s and finishing in the top ten in all 14 races, the only driver to do so in series history.
-Dippel (1 win) finished 3rd in points, Baize finished 4th in points and Burton (1 pole) finished 7th in points.
+Haley (#5 Braun Auto Group) returned in 2016 and ended the year as the 2016 series champion after winning two races, two poles with 13 top-fives and finishing in the top ten in all 14 races, the only driver to do so in series history.
+Dippel (one win) finished third in points, Baize finished fourth in points and Burton (one pole) finished seventh in points.

 On December 5, 2016, HScott Motorsports announced that with no viable driver/sponsor options for 2017 that it was closing its Cup operation.
 In conjunction with that the K&N operation also shut down.

 ARCA Racing Series

 In 2015, HSM would field Justin Haley in a limited schedule in the No. 74 Braun Auto Group/BraunAbility Chevrolet in the ARCA Racing Series.
 He would run at IRP and twice at Salem Speedway.
-The team's best start was a 2nd at Salem with a best finish of 4th happening at Salem and IRP.
+The team's best start was a second at Salem with a best finish of fourth happening at Salem and IRP.